1005 N. Marion St.

 For any arrest in Manatee County, the formal review hearings are conducted at the Bureau of Administrative Review (BAR) office in Clearwater, FL.

-If you fail to act within ten (10) days of your drunk driving or DUI arrest in Manatee County, FL, then your driver’s license will be suspended for the following time period:
+If you fail to act within ten (10) days of your drunk driving or DUI arrest in Manatee County, FL, then your driver’s license will be suspended for the following period:

 • at least six (6) months if you blew over the legal limit of .08;